microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 | A100 |1.65x | 1.68x | 1.53x | 1.61x |
 | V100 | 1.29x | 1.14x | 1.23x | 1.21x |

 Table 1.
-The average performance gain when compared to the baseline (see NOTE below)
+The average speedup (see NOTE below for more detail)

 </div>